fionanealon/iris-data-set-project/README.md

 import numpy
 ```

 The numpy library provides some advanced math functionalities to python.
 It adds support for large multi-dimensional arrays and provides a collection of high level mathematical functions to operate on these arrays to assist in manipulating numerical data.
-I will use the numpy.genfromtxt and the numpy.mean functions to read the csv file into python using numpy and calculate the mean of each column in the Iris flower data set.
+I will use the numpy.genfromtxt and the numpy.max functions to read the csv file into python using numpy and calculate the max of each column in the Iris flower data set.
 [Ref: numpy](https://en.wikipedia.org/wiki/NumPy)

 ```Python
 # Read csv file into python using numpy